Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 Grace: I'm not.

-- History Repeats: With Dani taking both Sarah and John Connor's place after Skynet's erasure from the timeline brought about the rise of Legion, Grace basically becomes a version of Kyle Reese on cybernetic steroids.
+- History Repeats: With Dani taking both Sarah and John Connor's place after Skynet's erasure from the timeline brought about the rise of Legion, Grace becomes a version of Kyle Reese on cybernetic steroids.

 - Hour of Power: Her metabolism is explicitly tuned for very short bursts of power after which her body crashes in a type of metabolic shock requiring a complicated cocktail drugs to recover.